grafana/explore-traces/docs/sources/_index.md

 ![Errors are immediately visible by the large red bars](images/explore-traces-errors-metric-flow.png)

-To dig deeper into this issues, we select **Inspect** to focus in on the problem.
+To dig deeper into this issue, we select **Inspect** to focus in on the problem.
 It's easy to spot the problem: the tall, red bar indicates that the problems are happening with  `HTTP GET /api/datasources/proxy/uid/:uid/*`.
 Next, we use **Add to filters** to focus just on the API call.